kdnolanchisholm/ASSProject1/assessment-tool.md

 # ASS1

+Unit Code
+ BSBTEC202
+Unit Title
+ Use digital technologies to communicate in a work environment

 shorturl.at/nvMQV <<---Type this into your chrome browser on your computer.

 tinyurl.com/3yraas3v <<---if the above one doens't bring up this page, then type this one instead :)